joshwadle/My-solutions-to-precourse/Chapter_1_Python_Syntax/readme.md

 $ python -m doctest assignment_x.py
 ```

-We are using the `doctest` module, which is included in standard library, to test that the functions' output are as expected.
-The `doctest` module looks prompts `>>>` in a docstring to generate automatic tests.
+We are using the `doctest` module, which is included in the standard library, to test that the functions' outputs are as expected.
+The `doctest` module looks for prompts `>>>` in a docstring to generate automatic tests.

 ```python
 def my_function(argument1, argument2):